eyelessiris/Quokka/README.md

 # Quokka

-Quokka is a discord bot, made in Discord.js.
+Quokka is a discord bot, written in discord.js.